 The Pfizer Foundation Matching Gifts program matches U.S. based colleague and retiree donations to any eligible 501(c)(3) tax-exempt organization that meet program criteria.
+Retirees must be retiree medical eligible to participate.
 The program is voluntary, designed to provide participants with an incentive to make periodic contributions benefiting eligible organizations that are important to them.

 Eligibility and Match Limits

 Who is eligible to participate in the Pfizer Foundation Matching Gift Program?
 All regular, full- or part-time U.S. and Puerto Rico-based employees and retirees are eligible.
+Retirees must be retiree medical eligible to participate.
 Temporary employees, interns, spouses and contractors are not eligible for the program.

 How much will Pfizer Foundation match per year for retirees?
 The Pfizer Foundation will match at 50% up to $10,000 annually inclusive of any donations made during the Annual Giving campaign.
 The minimum eligible gift is $25.

 How is the annual donor limit determined?
 The annual donor limit is determined by the actual date of the donor’s contribution to the recipient organization.
 For example, if a retiree makes an offline donation of $5,000 on Dec 31, 2019 and requests a match online in February 2020, the matching gift award, if approved, will be “credited” to the donor’s 2019 limit.

 Who is responsible for the Matching Gifts Program guidelines?
 The guidelines for the Program are established by the Pfizer Foundation officers and approved by the Pfizer Foundation Board.
 Guidelines are reviewed on an annual basis.